 The mission of the School of Journalism and Mass Communications is to improve and strengthen the societal roles of the professions of journalism and mass communications through teaching, research and service.
 See our complete mission statement.

 We have an interesting and diverse group of students from all over the United States and abroad.
-In Fall 2014, we had 1,502 undergraduate students and 58 graduate students.
+In Fall 2015, we have 1,480 undergraduate students and 58 graduate students.

 Retention and Graduation Rates